Cong welcomes reported move that govt may introduce women's reservation bill | Politics

 He said Bills introduced/passed in Rajya Sabha do not lapse and the Women's Reservation Bill is still very much active.

-''The Congress party has for the past nine years been demanding that the Women's Reservation Bill already passed by the Rajya Sabha should now get passed by the Lok Sabha as well,'' he said.
+''The Congress party has for the past nine years been demanding that the Women's Reservation Bill already passed by the Rajya Sabha should now get passed by the Lok Sabha as well,'' Ramesh had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)